microsoft/r-server-campaign-optimization/data-scientist.md

 The following are required to run the scripts in this solution:
 <ul>
 <li>SQL Server 2016 with Microsoft R Server (version 9.0.1) installed and configured.  </li>
 <li>The SQL user name and password, and the user configured properly to execute R scripts in-memory.</li>
 <li>SQL Database which the user has write permission and execute stored procedures.</li>
-<li>For more information about SQL server 2016 and R service, please visit: <a href="https://msdn.microsoft.com/en-us/library/mt604847.aspx">https://msdn.microsoft.com/en-us/library/mt604847.aspx</a></li>
+<li>For more information about SQL server 2016 and ML Services, please visit: <a href="https://docs.microsoft.com/en-us/sql/advanced-analytics/what-s-new-in-sql-server-machine-learning-services">https://docs.microsoft.com/en-us/sql/advanced-analytics/what-s-new-in-sql-server-machine-learning-services</a></li>
 </ul>
 </div>